 In addition to improved diagnosis, research into developing effective therapies is essential.
 Although there has been recent growth in anti-fungal treatments for invasive fungal infections, patient outcomes have been disappointing.
 Limited by toxicity, poor bioavailability and restrictions in the spectrum of activity, existing drugs require improved efficacy.
 This may be achieved by dosing in combination with other anti-fungal agents, modulating current therapeutics, or by developing new drugs.

 Pivotal Scientific are here to help

-While we can’t deliver a cure to the worldwide problem of invasive fungal infection, we’re doing what we can to drive innovative research within the field.
+We can’t deliver a cure to the worldwide problem of invasive fungal infection.
+However, we’re doing what we can to drive innovative research within the field.
 Many companies within the PSL Alliance include anti-fungal antibodies in their high-quality research reagent portfolios – antibodies-online, Bio-Techne, Sanbio B.V. and Nordic MUBio, to name but a few.
 We can also put you in touch with trusted suppliers of fungal proteins, fungal detection kits and essential accessory reagents to streamline your research.